 Q. Please describe the calculation of the revised overall revenue increase.

 A. The Company’s revised revenue increase of $48.5 million was calculated using the same West Control Area (WCA) allocation methodology included in the Company’s original filing and incorporates certain adjustments proposed by other parties.
 In support of the revised calculation, Exhibit No.___(RBD-6) shows the revised revenue requirement requested by the Company.
 This exhibit updates Tabs 1 and 2 of my original Exhibit No.___(RBD-3) and adds a new section, Tab 12, containing backup pages for each new adjustment made to the Company’s filing.
-All adjustments included in Tab 12 are incremental to the revenue requirement in the Company’s initial filing made May 4, 2010.
+Some of the adjustments included in Tab 12 replace adjustments included in the Company’s original filing.
+In each of these instances, both my testimony and exhibits clearly identify the initial adjustment that is replaced.

 Revenue Requirement Adjustments